abhayvikramnayak98/CricketDataIngest/README.md

 # Cricket World Cup Points Table Project

-This project involves data ingestion from CSV files, web scraping using Python, and the calculation of points tables for the ICC Cricket World Cup matches (including groups & qualifiers) for the years <b>2011-2019</b>.
+This project involves data ingestion from CSV files, web scraping using Python, and the calculation of points tables for the ICC Cricket World Cup matches (including groups & qualifiers) for the years <b>2011-2023</b> (recently included).
 The project is organized into three directories, one for each World Cup year, and includes the following files:

 ## Directory Structure